sjkp/SPSearchIndexLiveliness/README.md

 25 minutes".
 In principle, we can only get to 100% by accepting an infinite latency.

 Queing-based (asynchronous) systems are generally build to scale better than request/ reply-based (synchronous) systems.
-Forcing a asynchronous system into synchronous mode generally leads to bad performance.
+Forcing a asynchronous system to operate in synchronous mode generally leads to bad performance.

 How it works
 ------------